-- 2. Serbia does not yet have legislation in place for implementing the BEPS Action 13 minimum standard.
-It is recommended that Serbia take steps to implement a domestic legal and administrative framework to impose and enforce CbC reporting requirements as soon as possible. - 3.
-It is recommended that Serbia take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which Serbia has an international exchange of information agreement in effect that allows for the automatic exchange of tax information. - 4.
-It is recommended that Serbia take steps to implement processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference (OECD, 2017[2]) relating to the exchange of information framework ahead of the first exchanges of information. - 5.
-It is recommended that Serbia take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information. - 6.
-It is however noted that Serbia will not be exchanging CbC reports in 2019.
+- Bahrain does not yet have legislation in place for implementing the BEPS Action 2.
+13 minimum standard.
+Bahrain reports that it is in the preliminary stages of drafting legislation and expects to have this in place by the end of 2019.
+It is recommended that Bahrain take steps to implement a domestic legal and administrative framework to impose and enforce CbC reporting requirements as soon as possible. - It is recommended that Bahrain take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which Bahrain has an international exchange of information agreement in effect that allows for the automatic exchange of tax information. - It is recommended that Bahrain take steps to implement processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference (OECD, 2017[2]) relating to the exchange of information framework ahead of the first exchanges of information. - It is however noted that Bahrain will not be exchanging CbC reports in 2019.